spdrstar/GradeManagement/README.md

 # GradeManagement
 This was a project from my second entry level computer science course.

-It is an enrollment system for administators.
+It is an enrollment system for classroom administration.

 ```
 ┌────────────────────────────────────────────────────────────────────────────────┐